 Having queue lines isn’t the problem: it’s slow service times that prevent the line from moving efficiently.
 This can affect the customer experience and lead to lost sales.
 Luckily, we’ve got some actionable tips to help you.

 How Customers Perceive Waiting Time

 The Journal of Consumer Behaviour published a study on Customer’s perceived value of waiting time for service events.
-According to the study, the total wait time in any service situation (like a bank or restaurant) can be divided in 3 cycles.
-In a quick service restaurant (QSR) or coffee shop the three cycles are:
+According to the study, the total wait time in any service situation (like a bank or restaurant) can be divided into three cycles.
+In a quick service restaurant (QSR) or coffee shop, the three cycles are:

 Pre-process: Customer is in line waiting to make an order.

 In-Process: Customer is at the counter, gives his order to the employee, and pays.

 Post-Process: Customer waits for their order to be ready

 Surprisingly, the pre-process cycle has the greatest influence on how customers perceive waiting times and service quality.
 A customer who has to wait 10 minutes in line before ordering will feel more dissatisfied than a customer who waits 10 minutes for their order to be prepared, even if the total service time for both customers was the same.
 Hence, this should be the first place you look to reduce wait times.

 Research also shows that a customer’s perception of how long they waited has a much stronger influence on customer satisfaction scores (CSAT) than actual wait times.